stefffffffffano/AML_FederatedLearning/cifar100/Report.md

 ![alt text](images_report/image.png)

 This is the training loss for all the schedulers with LR = 0.005.
-LR is probably the most important parameter, that's why we decided to report it:
+LR is the most important hyperparameter, that's why we decided to report it:

 ![alt text](images_report/image-1.png)